jprumekso/crudite/README.md

 });
 ```

-To retrieve an entry by id, we add the second parameter which is an object with id property and its value:
+To retrieve an entry by id, we add the second argument which is an object with id property and (obviously) its value:

 ```js
 db.read("table", { id: 1 })